tryingtokeepup/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

    Constant space, all we are doing is calling the list with that capacity amount.

 5. What is the runtime complexity of the provided code in `names.py`?
+   O(n^2), as we are doing two nested loops.
 6. What is the space complexity of the provided code in `names.py`?
+   O(n), as in the worst case scenario, we might have two lists that are complete duplicates, which we have to pass as a list of `n` elements.
 7. What is the runtime complexity of your optimized code in `names.py`?

 8. What is the space complexity of your optimized code in `names.py`?